a-olechtchouk/swift-evolution/proposals/0300-continuation.md

 which is expected to call into the callback-based API.
-The closure receives a continuation instance that must be resumed by the callback, either to provide the result value or (in the throwing variant) the thrown error that becomes the result of the `withUnsafeContinuation` call when the async task resumes:
+The closure receives a continuation instance that must be resumed by the callback, either to provide the result value or (in the throwing variant) the thrown error that becomes the result of the `withUnsafeThrowingContinuation` call when the async task resumes: